DemonBlood1x/telus-tv-plus/README.md

 | 9    | Monitor the IntelliJ console for any output or errors. |
 | 10   | You can also set breakpoints and use debugging features as needed. |

-**In a future update, we will include instructions on how to run tests in handle mode using commands.**
+**In a future update, I will include instructions on how to run tests in handle mode using commands.**

 That's it!
 You've successfully run your project in IntelliJ IDEA.